dhunanyan/school-calendar/README.md

 ## How to add data for other semesters?

-Every subject and group has its own unique url:
+Every subject and group has its own unique url which has unique id with a grourp number:

 https://web.usos.agh.edu.pl/kontroler.php?_action=katalog2/przedmioty/pokazZajecia&zaj_cyk_id=94682&gr_nr=8